 Over 100 participants and a new host

-In 2018 we partnered with our second host college at the University of Oxford, St Hugh's working with schools in Kent, as we expanded our programme to 120 participants.
+In 2018 we partnered with our second host college at the University of Oxford, St Hugh's.
+Working with schools in Kent, St Hugh's link region, we expanded our programme to 120 participants.

 We also partnered with Dallaglio RugbWorks, an employability charity using sport and coaching to support young people outside of mainstream education to stay in maintained education, training, or employment.
 RugbyWorks use their vast experience in working with young people to deliver coach training to our volunteers and run sports sessions during the residential to help our volunteers form strong coaching relationships with participants.